Last updated: 19 November, 2025

 Pushing yourself too hard can make you even more tired.
 Listen to your body and avoid overly intense workouts.

-Start small, with gentle exercises like walking, yoga or swimming, and gradually increase the intensity and duration of your workouts as your energy levels improve.
+Start small, with gentle exercises like walking, yoga or swimming.
+Gradually increase the intensity and duration of your workouts as your energy levels improve.

 Build a Sleep Routine

-“Prioritise rest and make sure you’re getting enough sleep as recovery is vital for maintaining your overall wellness,” Laura says.
+“Prioritise rest and make sure you’re getting enough sleep.
+Recovery is vital for maintaining your overall wellness,” Laura says.

-A consistent sleep routine can regulate your body’s natural sleep-wake cycle, which is “necessary to replenish and heal the body to ensure that it can function properly”.
-This will help you recharge and feel energised the next day.
+A consistent sleep routine can regulate your body’s natural sleep-wake cycle.
+This cycle is “necessary to replenish and heal the body to ensure that it can function properly”.
+It will help you recharge and feel energised the next day.

 Here are some steps you can take for better sleep: